Improving incomes and employment opportunities in rural Malawi

 Title: (KULIMA) More Income and Employment in Rural Areas of Malawi (MIERA)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) and European Union (EU)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), European Union (EU)

-Lead executing agency: Ministry of Industry, Trade and Tourism (MoITT)
+Lead executing agency: Ministry of Industry

-Overall term: 2015 to 2019
+Overall term: 2015 to 2022

-MIERA focuses on three main intervention areas:
+MIERA has three main intervention areas:

 - It promotes inclusive business models and dialogue between all the groups involved.
 It also encourages mutually beneficial relations between farmers and companies.